 "Apply early" doesn't mean a year in advance.
 Getting your resume in early may have benefits.
 But, don't go overboard, applying so soon that your job application is lost or completely rejected.

-Here's the official word from Kay Lynn Odle-Moore, the Volunteer Coordinator for Tetlin National Wildlife Refuge: "Positions are competitive and fill early, so if you're interested in volunteering for the summer of 2012, please get your applications in early.
-We will begin accepting applications in August of 2011 for the summer of 2012."
+Here's the official word from Kay Lynn Odle-Moore, the Volunteer Coordinator for Tetlin National Wildlife Refuge: "Positions are competitive and fill early, so if you're interested in volunteering for the next summer, please get your applications in early.
+We will begin accepting applications in August."

 Note that she stresses "early."
 But, then she defines that.
 If summer positions start in May, she's saying apply no more than nine months before the start date.